Aref-Akminasi/aws-developer-associate/ELB.md

   - Routing based on path in URL (`example.com/users` & `example.com/posts`)
   - Routing based on hostname in URL (`one.example.com` & `other.example.com`)
   - Routing based on Query String/Query Parameters (`example.com/users?id=123&order=false`)
+  - Routing based on HTTP Headers
+  - Routing based on a cookie value (ex: `version=beta` this will route to the beta target group)
   - Routing based on Source IP address
-  - Routing based on HTTP Headers

 - Routing based on Geo-location is **not** possible